exploring self-realization, sacred personhood, and full humanity

 wordless silence, stark perception

-K. In that “brief moment,” there was neither “botanical information,” as Krishnamurti used the phrase, nor technical data of any kind – no weather report, no awareness of the hour, nothing about astronomical distance to stars, no physics, no chemistry – only wordless stillness and silence, only stark perception of oneness with the universe and all creation.
+K. In that “brief moment,” there was neither “botanical information,” as Krishnamurti used the phrase, nor technical data of any kind – no weather report, no awareness of the hour, nothing about astronomical distance to stars, no physics, no chemistry – only wordless stillness and silence, no space between observer and observed, only stark perception of oneness with the universe and all creation.

-E. In that private world of oneness, there was no “space,” no distance between the perceiver and the perceived; no gap, no “me and you,” just cosmic unity and singularity.
+E. In that private world of oneness, again, there was no “space,” no distance between perceiver and perceived, no intervening thought to mar and jar, no gap, no “me and you,” just cosmic unity and singularity.